-If you fancy a little exercise, be sure to climb the outdoors stairs in North Beach and on Telegraph Hill including the Vallejo St. Stairway, the Filbert Steps, and the Greenwich Steps.
+If you fancy a little exercise, be sure to climb the outdoor stairs in North Beach and on Telegraph Hill, including the Vallejo St. Stairway, the Filbert Steps, and the Greenwich Steps.
 The outdoor stairways make the hills of San Francisco a little easier for pedestrians to navigate.

 2. Buy Gourmet Delicacies and Picnic in the Park

 Little Vine is an artisan grocer that sells delicious sandwiches, cheeses, wines, and other tasty provisions.
 Pack a picnic basket, fill it with delicacies, and then head to Washington Square Park or one of the other area parks.
 Locals and visitors love the old-world feel and the delicious offerings at Little Vine.

 Find them @ 1541 Grant Ave., San Francisco, CA 94133.
 Note that they are closed on Mondays.

 3. Visit the North Beach Parks

 Washington Square Park was one of the first parks built in San Francisco.
 Though relatively small, it offers a welcome respite from the hustle of the city.
 Its proximity to cafes and markets like Little Vine makes it the perfect place to relax while enjoying a picnic.
 The park borders the picturesque Saint Peter & Paul’s Church which is a popular location for wedding pictures.
 The steps of this church are where Marilyn Monroe and Joe DiMaggio posed for photographs after their 1954 civil ceremony.